monarch-initiative/dipper/README.md

     * other commandline parameters are explained in the code

 * The general strategy here is that there is one class per data source.
 We define the files to be fetched, any file scrubbing, and then the parsing methods.
-As the files are parsed, they are turned into triples and loaded into a graph.
+As the files are parsed, triples are loaded into a graph.
 This graph is then typically dumped into triples in turtle format.

 * The following sources have been partially mapped:
     * Human Phenotype Ontology Annotations (Disease-Phenotype abnormal associations)